 Make homemade valentines for the family.
 Grab some card stock, red and pink crayons, paint, paper doilies, sequins, heart stamps, seasonal stickers, and whatever else you have around and set your kid’s creativity loose!

 3. Watch Valentine’s Day Specials

 While there aren’t anywhere near as many as there are for Christmas, there are a few Valentine’s Day TV specials and movies to be found.
-Winnie the Pooh: A Valentine for You is one of our favourites, and A Charlie Brown Valentine and Be My Valentine, Charlie Brown can still be picked up on DVD.
+Winnie the Pooh: A Valentine for You is one of our favourites, and A Charlie Brown Valentine and Be My Valentine, Charlie Brown can still be found on DVD or streaming on Amazon Prime.

 4. Organize a Valentine’s Day Chocolate Hunt

 Hey, why should Easter get all the hunting fun?
 It’s so easy to organize a Valentine’s Day chocolate hunt.
 Hide Hershey’s kisses around the house, give each child a little basket, and set them loose.
 I make our chocolate hunts interactive and less frustrating for the younger set by giving hot and cold clues while they’re searching.

 5. Make (and Eat!)
 Valentine’s Day Cookies